siolag161/subspace_doc/docs/source/preprocessing.rst

 Overview
 ------------------------------------
-Pre-processing tasks involve
+Data pre-processing is the first step in our work-flow in order to uniformize and normalize the data format from different sources to the unique one.

 * Conversion from different formats into bedgraph using the tool provided by UCSC.
-* Normalization of datasets
+* Normalization of datasets: the data are normalize using the log-quantile
-* Construction and generation of the data textfile
+* Construction and generation of the dataset: combining differents tracks to form a unique data file under a certain format.

-The idea is to be able to generate the final text files from datasets obtained from the Vital-IT BBCF plateform.

 Data conversion
 ------------------------------------